-Additional information Note: If the factory setting is not changed or 0 is defined as the access code, the the parameter is write-protected.
+Additional information Note: If the factory setting is not changed or 0 is defined as the access code, the men always be modified.
+The user is logged on in the Maintenance role.

-Note: The write protection affects all parameters marked with the 1 symbol in this document.
-On the local display, the 1 symbol in front of a parameter indicates that
+Note: The write protection affects all parameters marked with the \square symbol in this document.
+On the local display, the \square symbol in front of a parameter indicates that the parameter is write-protected.